mikahama/uralicNLP/README.md

     pip install uralicNLP

-In case you want to use the Constraint Grammar features (*from uralicNLP.cg3 import Cg3*), you will also need to [install VISL CG-3](https://mikalikes.men/how-to-install-visl-cg3-on-mac-windows-and-linux/).
+If you want to use the Constraint Grammar features (*from uralicNLP.cg3 import Cg3*), you will also need to [install VISL CG-3](https://mikalikes.men/how-to-install-visl-cg3-on-mac-windows-and-linux/).

 If you are using Linux and you run into problems with installing HFST, you can find some help on [a blog post on installing hfst](https://mikalikes.men/using-hfst-on-python/)